Contrapuntal Aspects of the Mystic Chord and Scriabin's Piano Sonata No. 5: Introduction

-More specifically, the mystic chord is also what is called a \emph{strong dichotomy}, this is, a bipartition of the scale modulo octave such that its only affine symmetry is the identity.
-In particular, it belongs to the class 78 in Mazzola's classification as it appears in his \emph{Topos of Music} \cite{gM02}.
-A strong dichotomy can be understood as a division of pitch classes in consonances and dissonances.
-The classical consonances of Renaissance counterpoint also conform a strong dichotomy, and also other five bipartitions (modulo affine symmetries).
+More specifically, in our contrapuntal interpretation, we view the mystic chord defining what is called a \emph{strong dichotomy}, i. e., a bipartition of the pitch class set $\mathbb{Z}_{12}$ such that its only affine symmetry is the identity \cite[Part VII, Chapter 30]{gM17}.
+In particular, it\footnote{It is interesting to note that the mystic chord can be seen as the first of a sequence of dichotomies that are always strong in microtonal equitempered tunings, as described in \cite[Proposition 2.4 and Remark 3]{oA09}.} belongs to the class 78 in Mazzola's classification as it appears in his \emph{Topos of Music} \cite[Table L.1]{gM17}.
+A strong dichotomy can be understood as a division of pitch classes in generalized consonances and dissonances, because the classical consonances of Renaissance counterpoint also define a strong dichotomy.
+There are four other bipartitions with the aforementioned mathematical properties (modulo affine symmetries).
+Here is a list of selected representatives of the strong dichotomies:

+The subindex represents the class number in Mazzola's classification, whereas $(K/D)$, $(M/N)$ and $(I/J)$ are the \emph{Fuxian}, \emph{mystic} and \emph{Ionian}\footnote{This name stems from the fact that this representative consists in all proper (non-vanishing) intervals in the Ionian mode, when counted from the tonic.} dichotomies, respectively.

-If we study the predicted allowed steps for a counterpoint distilled from $M$, we find that a particularly favorable scale is one particular transposed mode the whole-tone scale, namely the one with pc-set $\{1,3,5,7,9,11\}$, with only eighth forbidden transitions in general or four if we exclude the tones outside the scale.
-Thus, we may consider two types of mystic chord: one, like $M$, which shares most of its tones with the ``even'' whole-tone scale $\{0,2,4,6,8,10\}$, and the other one that is closer to the ``odd'' whole-tone scale.
+If we study the predicted allowed steps for a counterpoint distilled from $M$, we find that a particularly favorable scale for cantus firmus pitches is one particular transposed mode of the whole-tone scale, namely the one with pc-set $\{1,3,5,7,9,11\}$, with only eight forbidden transitions if we do not mind if the discantus leaves the selected whole-tone scale, or four if the discantus has to remain within the scale.
+Thus, we may consider two representatives of mystic chord: one, like $M$, which shares most of its tones with the ``even'' whole-tone scale $\{0,2,4,6,8,10\}$, and the other\footnote{We denote with $T^{x}$ the transposition by $x$.} one $T^{1}M$ that is closer to the ``odd'' whole-tone scale.

 Hence, in general, for the even mystic chord, a very good scale for counterpoint is the odd whole-tone scale, and vice versa.